Adelakin-Adewumi/opensourcefriday/README.md

 ./script/server
 ```

-Now point your browser to <http://localhost:4000> to view the site.
+Now point your browser to <http://localhost:4000> to view the site or click on open with chrome/safari from your local machine folder.

 ### Note on Patches/Pull Requests

 * Fork the project.
 * Clone your fork to your machine.
+Using gitbash, type 'git clone https://opensourcefriday.com'.
 * Create a new branch for your feature/fix.
 * Make your feature addition or bug fix.
 * Submit a pull request.